MartilloInventor/client2/README.md

 **Problem Description**

-In problem set 2 we build a simple client that uses the coursesapi and test the node.js web server.
+In problem set 2 we build a simple client that uses the coursesapi and tests the node.js web server.
 This simple client will generate the same HTTP requests as courseinfotest.sh which can be found at the following location.

 https://github.com/MartilloInventor/coursesapi/blob/master/courseinfotest.sh